 Just like in a car or truck, the operator of a boat has a duty to use reasonable care when operating.
 That means that the general principals of negligence apply.
 The operator has a duty to act like a reasonable person would in the same or similar circumstances.
 Most people comply with this general principal.
 Local reservoirs have rules to remind people how to behave when they are operating the boat.
 For example, one rule at the reservoir is having all the boats move in the same general direction on the lake.
 That is like driving on the correct side of the road in a car.
 Another rule is slow down when coming to shore, like slowing for an intersection in a car.

-If you have been in a boat accident it is important to contact a Central Valley boating accident attorney like the The Bogan Law Firm.
+If you have been in a boat accident it is important to contact a Central Valley boating accident attorney like the The Bogan Law Firm, A Professional Corporation.
 A review of your case is important to determine if there may be someone at fault in the accident.
 Also a review is needed to see if there may have been a defect in the boat which was being operated that caused the accident.